Wind power in Ireland: Current trends

 The fourth issue regarding the generation of wind power is the Renewable Energy Feed-in Tariff, or REFIT.
-The purpose of REFIT is to encourage development of renewable energy resources.
+REFIT's goal is to promote the development of renewable energy sources.
 For wind power production, the current limit to the tariff is 1,450 MW.
 However, applications currently being processed for grid connections exceed the limit by almost 1,500 MW for a total for nearly 3,000 MW.
-Since the limit is 1,450 MW, many of the applications for grid connections may not eligible for the tariff.
+Since the limit is 1,450 MW, many of the applications for grid connections are most likely not eligible for the tariff.